gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for TestNG javadoc annotations has been removed

-The support declaring TestNG tests via javadoc annotations has been removed.
-The `Test.testSrcDirs` and the methods on `TestNGOptions` where removed, too, since they are not needed any more.
+The support for declaring TestNG tests via javadoc annotations has been removed.
+The `Test.testSrcDirs` and the methods on `TestNGOptions` were removed, too, since they are not needed any more.

 ### Task property annotations on implemented interfaces